Disorder Rehabilitation | Anxiety

 Anxiety is part of our body’s natural survival mechanism.
 Also known as the stress response, anxiety is our warning signal that something potentially threatening is occurring.
 It puts us on alert and makes us vigilant.
 It also prepares our bodies to take action if needed, beginning the ‘fight or flight’ response.
 Anxiety problems leave us living in that heightened stressful state even when there is no threat.

 Pharmaceuticals do not address the cause of anxiety and only reduce the symptoms.
 Often these drugs are habit forming and have a rebound effect.
-Thus, a person’s condition is worse after taking these drugs than the original condition they were prescribed to treat.
-Simply managing this with comforting thoughts, medication or soothing activity doesn’t make lasting changes.
+Thus, a person’s condition worsens after taking these drugs for the original condition they were prescribed to treat.
+Simply managing this with comforting thoughts, medication, or soothing activity doesn’t make lasting changes.
 Real change occurs when the brain adapts to different ‘brain habits’ and operates more normally.
+Sanctuary is a holistic anxiety treatment center in Sedona AZ that focuses on helping treat the person as a whole, as opposed to just providing medication.

-The interaction of the addiction and anxiety is complex and for the person who has them, it can feel like an overwhelmingly hopeless situation.
+The interaction of an addiction and anxiety is complex and, for the person who experiences both, it can feel like an overwhelmingly hopeless situation.
 A vicious cycle develops in which symptoms of anxiety make addiction worse and symptoms of addiction make anxiety worse.
 These dynamics result in more substance use to seek relief.
 However, using more deepens anxiety and most people continue self-medicating, making the problem a chronic and progressive one.
 This vicious cycle interrupts daily life, progressively eroding the quality of life.
-It also plays a significant role in other problems that can develop such as depression, lost life opportunities, loneliness and isolation.
+It also plays a significant role in other problems that can develop such as depression, lost life opportunities, loneliness, and isolation.

-One of the most tragic results of co-occurring anxiety and addiction is the high risk of returning to substance use despite earnest efforts to stop using.
+One of the most tragic results of co-occurring anxiety and addiction is the high risk of returning to substance use, despite earnest efforts to stop using.
 This occurs if both conditions are not successfully resolved.
-Many addicted people with unresolved anxiety have suffered through addiction relapse after relapse despite arduous efforts to recover.
+Our anxiety treatment center in Sedona AZ, takes a holistic approach to address the root cause behind the addiction.
+Many addicted people with unresolved anxiety have suffered through addiction relapse after relapse, despite arduous efforts to recover.
 It is difficult to maintain hope when trapped in the vicious cycle of anxiety and addiction constantly triggering one another.

 The Sanctuary’s Integrative Addiction Recoverysm program offers you a non 12 Step, holistic recovery program that addresses addiction and anxiety simultaneously.
-We work with you to heal the underlying causes of both conditions to improve the quality of your life through a full and sustainable recovery.
+At our Anxiety treatment center in Sedona, we work with you and take a holistic approach to healing the underlying causes of both conditions to improve the quality of your life through a full and sustainable recovery.
 We provide:

 or Request Additional Information